DeepakBomjan/bca-cn-bzra/Assignments-Chhiring/Assignment-unit-1.md

 | 3.
 Rigid and strict separation of concerns between adjacent layers | 3.
 More flexible in layer interaction. |
 | 4.
 Provides 7 layers                | 4.
 Provides 4 layers.                                |
 | 5.
 A conceptual framework designed to understand various network communication methods | 5.
 Practical model that addresses specific communication challenges and relies on standardized protocols. |

+---

+## 4. What is Data and Information?
+* Data refers to the raw facts and figures, often in form of a number, text or symbols without any context.
+Thus a data can be called an unprocessed and lacks meaning on it's own.

+* Information on the other hand is the result of processing, organizing and giving context to the data, turning it into something meaningful and useful.

+---

+## 5. What is Computer Networking?
+Computer networking is the connection of computers together to enable communication and data exchange between them.
+It's building blocks are nodes and links.
+Nodes refering to the meduims like router, and modem or data terminals like computers.
+Links refering to the modes like wire cables or wireless network.